 Failing One Skill Station

 If an applicant fails one station they can re-test on the same day after receiving remediation for the failed skill and signing a Form 51.
-If the applicant fails the re-test, they will then follow the same instructions for those who fail two or three stations on the first attempt.
+If the applicant fails the re-test, they will then follow the same instructions for those who fail four or more skill stations on the first attempt.

 Failing Two or Three Skill Stations